Video Transcript

 Can you get life insurance if you are over 65?

-Are there affordable life insurance coverage options for seniors with pre-existing conditions?
+Are there life insurance coverage options for seniors with pre-existing conditions?

-Yes, there are affordable life insurance options for seniors with pre-existing conditions.
-While options like guaranteed issue life insurance offer coverage regardless of health, they often come with lower death benefits and higher premiums.
+Yes, there are life insurance options for seniors with pre-existing conditions.
+Options like guaranteed issue life insurance provide coverage regardless of health, but they often come with lower death benefits and higher premiums.

-Depending on the nature and severity of your health condition, seniors may still qualify for traditional term or whole life insurance, gaining more comprehensive coverage at a better price.
+Depending on the type and severity of a health condition, some seniors may still qualify for traditional term or whole life insurance.
+These policies may offer more coverage and lower costs compared to guaranteed issue policies.

 Footnotes